Shadowspedicey/instadicey-instagram-clone/backend/README.md

 ✅ JWT tokens - Generates and validates JWTs to use for authentication

 ✅ ASP.NET Identity - Account management (authorization, authentication)

+✅ Email verification - Used SendGrid with Identity to send verification emails (for sign up)